ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/mutations.md

 }
 ```

-This interface can be customized.
+Often we also want to provide an error code so that the GUI components can more easily implement error handling logic.
+In such a case, we could provide our own error interface.

-Keep in mind that all you error types, have to implement the contract that the interface declares!
-You errors/exceptions do not have to implement the common interface, but they have to declare all the members that the interface defines.
+> Note: All you error types have to implement the contract that the interface declares!
+Your errors/exceptions do not have to implement the common interface, but they have to declare all the interface's members.

 <ExampleTabs>
 <ExampleTabs.Annotation>